EMPTY NESTERS ACCIDENTLY CREATE THEIR PERFECT NEXT-CHAPTER ABODE IN HISTORIC ROSWELL

 This central gathering space is anchored by an 8-by-5-foot island topped with an off-white, slightly translucent South American quartz with dark-hued veining.
 White cabinets contrast with the wood island base, which matches the vaulted ceiling soffits and hardwood floors.
 Display cabinets and built-ins showcase vintage Japanese teacups and French Limoges plates.

 “The kitchen is wonderful for cooking,” Joane says, “and it’s also the perfect place for our extended family gatherings.”

-Excerpt is from an article featured in the SUMMER issue of Flavors Magazine, subscribe today and don't miss a single issue!
+Excerpt is from an article featured in the FALL issue of Flavors Magazine, subscribe today and don't miss a single issue!

 The Roswell Historical Society presents 2019 Tour of Homes on September 14th, 2019 from 10am - 4pm.
 This is a rare chance to see inside some of the new and historically restored homes that make Roswell so special - including the Historic Gardens at Mimosa Hall!

 For more information and to purchase advance tickets, visit: roswellhistoricalsociety.org/tourofhomes.html